-Being thankful and expressing gratitude have been likened to a powerful spiritual vitamin.
+Expressing gratitude and thanks in words and through your actions are powerful spiritual vitamins.
 Research shows that the benefits of appreciation and thankfulness are many.
 Having an attitude of gratitude is good for your physical, emotional and mental health.

 Gratitude is a state of appreciation and thankfulness.
 We acknowledge receiving and having positive things in life.
 Perhaps we earned or worked for those things.
 Perhaps they were a gift or an unexpected surprise.
 Feeling grateful is often associated with being happy about life's good things- those we love, having food, a home, good health, money, narrowly escaping an accident or mishap, having a good job, or getting something we want.